-Several processes kicked off during 2025 to reimagine the future of the global health architecture.
+At the global level, several processes kicked off during 2025 – 2026 to reimagine the future of the global health architecture.
 They include:

 Accra Reset